Neutrino experiments probe hadrophilic light dark matter: New limits and sensitivities

 in the figures below, where we assume $\epsilon_\DN = 1$, and leave a detailed study on background events as a future work.
 Finally, the depth of the detector is taken as $z_\DN = 1.5\,\mathrm{km}$~\cite{Abi:2018dnh}.

 Our results are displayed in Figure~\ref{fig:limits}.
 There we also show limits on CR-upscattered DM from XENON1T data, computed following~\cite{Bringmann:2018cvk}~\footnote{ As a check, we have computed the XENON1T constraint with the same inputs ($J$-factor etc) of~\cite{Bondarenko:2019vrb} and we reproduced their limits.
 We have done the same for the constant cross section case, with the same inputs of~\cite{Bringmann:2018cvk}, and we obtained a lower bound on the cross section a factor of $\sim \sqrt{2}$ weaker than~\cite{Bringmann:2018cvk}.
 We could not identify the origin of this difference. }, as well as other experimental limits on the models, discussed below in Sec.~\ref{sec:other_limits}.
 Their comparison with our new constraints and sensitivities shows that our method can probe a parameter region which is not yet probed by any other experiments.
 We also show limits from KamLAND data~\cite{Abe:2011em} and sensitivities of JUNO~\cite{Djurcic:2015vqa}, computed following~\cite{Cappiello:2019qsw}.
 KamLAND observed one event in the bin $[13.5\,\mathrm{MeVee}, 20\,\mathrm{MeVee}]$ within 123~kton-day where MeVee is an abbreviation for MeV electron equivalent, and hence we require the DM events smaller than three in this bin.
 We assume that JUNO has the same background event rate as KamLAND and compute the sensitivity of the bin $[13.5\,\mathrm{MeVee}, 20\,\mathrm{MeVee}]$ for the exposure of 5~years with a 20~kton detector.
-Of course, limits from XENON1T and KamLAND and sensitivities from JUNO have been derived with the same astrophysical inputs used in the rest of this work.
+Finally we also compute limits from Borexino~\cite{Bellini:2013uui}.
+Following~\cite{Bringmann:2018cvk}, we use $N_p = 3.2\times 10^{31}$, an exposure of 1.282 years and then impose that the number of events be smaller than 2.44 in the range $21.6~\text{MeV} < K_p < 24.9~\text{MeV}$.
+This range follows from the interval $[12.5\,\mathrm{MeVee}, 15\,\mathrm{MeVee}]$, where we have inferred the upper limit from~\cite{Bellini:2013uui} with the detector information also taken from~\cite{Alimonti:2008gc}.
+The resulting limits are always slightly weaker than the ones of KamLAND, thus to avoid clutter we refrain from displaying them in Figure~\ref{fig:limits}.
+Of course, limits from XENON1T, KamLAND and Borexino and sensitivities from JUNO have been derived with the same astrophysical inputs used in the rest of this work.

 \paragraph{Discussion.} The limits and sensitivities that rely on CR-upscattered DM extend to DM masses much smaller than those shown in~\ref{fig:limits}, we do not display that region just because it is anyway excluded by~BBN.
 They also suffer some astrophysical uncertainties, like the precise value of the local DM density and the region of the Milky Way where our input CR spectra are valid.
 The impact of these uncertainties on limits and sensitivities on CR-upscattered DM, however, is limited: the signal events scale like the square of the cross section (because one hit is necessary to upscatter the DM, and one to detect it), and so as the fourth power of the coupling products on the vertical axis of Fig.~\ref{fig:limits}.
 The signal events also scale linearly in the astrophysical quantities mentioned above, so that an error as large as a factor of 2 in, e.g., the DM local density, would translate into a shift of less than 20\% in the contours shown in Fig.~\ref{fig:limits}.